The Growing Importance of the SBOM Movement

 For Mark, SBOMs are all about the software that is being consumed in the development process: be it a third-party service or an external dependency being leveraged.
 As developers may not have access to a third-party service’s code, they must be able to assess the risk by ingesting the bill of materials of that software provider.
 From there, vulnerabilities can more easily be detected and remediated.

-SBOM: An integral part of the software development landscape going ahead
+SBOM: An integral part of the future of the software development landscape

 “When you have the government talking about how we need to be focused on SBOMs, it has larger repercussions on what we do day-to-day.”